 To the current students of MIHS, I advise you to laugh a little more, stress a little less, and nap more than you think you need to.
 Seriously, the nap part helps.
+If you can’t fall asleep then get yourself something like this memory foam mattress.
+You need to nap, it will help you.
 No matter how close you are to the college application process, remember to live for yourself – not a college.
 We all end up going where we’re meant to go, and sometimes that isn’t even a college campus.
 Find activities that you enjoy, friends who you can FaceTime in a crisis, and actually call them when you need help.
 If there’s something you want to happen, then make it happen.
 And don’t be afraid to try something new, even if other people might not think it’s “cool.”
 Some of the greatest experiences that I’ve had in high school were those that I never expected to be part of.
 High school may seem like it lasts forever now, but it’ll be over before you know it; I hope you enjoy your time in high school, because believe it or not, I’ve enjoyed mine so it’s possible.

 Real talk advice you won’t hear elsewhere: 1.
 Put your phone in black and white to limit distraction 2.
 Stock a snack locker with instant oatmeal, tea, mugs, and reusable utensils so you don’t have to stand in the lunch line 3.
 Get a major haircut halfway through high school—go for a big style change 4.
 Don’t be afraid to ride your bike to school (the downhill ride home is amazing) 5.
 Join a club and host a drive or fundraiser; give back to the community 6.
 And last but not least, have dance parties with your friends, anytime, anywhere, especially during junior year.